What are the best Japanese Souvenirs to buy?

 Entering Japanese shops and restaurants, you can notice the beautiful Noren curtains hanging at the doorway.
 These curtains traditionally indicate the types of establishment, logos, and names.

 With a gentle design, Japanese Noren curtains are like a half-closed door.
 Both are used as a partition to divide the space while creating a comfortable feeling.

 With these features, Noren is an excellent decoration for your own home.
 It’s pretty to look at and guard your living spaces against smoke, dust, and smells while ensuring the air in the room is better circulated.

 Visiting Japan in the summer, you may hear the soothing melodies of Japanese wind chimes.

 Wind chimes in Japan, known as Furin, are the sign of summer.
 The bells are made from glass and decorated with beautiful patterns and colors.

-Wind chimes according to Japanese customs have the effect of protecting and dispelling evil spirits.
+According to Japanese customs, Window chimes have the effect of protecting and dispelling evil spirits.

-Also, the Japanese also write good wishes on the paper hanging below so that their wishes will be sent to the gods when the bell rang.
+Also, Japanese people write good wishes on paper to send their wishes to the gods when the bell rings.

 7. Bento Boxes